6 Factors Of Academic Achievement To Guide Your Teaching

 Alignment between student readiness and the academic standard.
-Think the Zone of Proximal Development.
-It does no good to create ‘rigorous’ work for the student who lacks the background knowledge, content knowledge, or literacy to perform the work while you browbeat them to ‘meet your expectation.’
+Think about the Zone of Proximal Development: It does no good to create ‘rigorous’ work for the student who lacks the background knowledge, content knowledge, or literacy to perform the work while you browbeat them to ‘meet your expectation.’

 Meet the student where they are implies exactly that.
 Meet them, then move them.